lmcc-dev/lmcc-go-sdk/docs/usage-guides/errors/SPECIFICATION.md

 - **Key Methods**:
     - `Add(err error)`: Adds a non-nil error to the group.
     - `Errors() []error`: Returns the slice of contained errors.
-    - `Error() string`: Returns a string representation combining the group message (if any) and all contained error messages.
+    - `Error() string`: Returns a string representation of the error group.
+        - If a group message is provided, it prefixes the message.
+        - If no group message is provided and the group contains errors, a default prefix ("an error occurred: " for one error, "multiple errors occurred: " for multiple errors) is used.
+        - It then lists all contained error messages, separated by "; ".
+        - If the group is empty and has a message, only the message is returned.
+        - If the group is empty and has no message, "no errors in group" is returned.
     - `Unwrap() []error`: Returns the slice of contained errors, making it compatible with Go 1.20+ multi-error unwrapping (e.g., for `errors.Is` and `errors.As`).
     - `Format(s fmt.State, verb rune)`: Implements `fmt.Formatter`.
         - `%+v`: Prints the group message (if any) followed by a detailed, multi-line representation of each contained error, including their stack traces if available and formatted with `%+v`.
+If the group is empty and has no message, it prints "empty error group".
+If the group is empty but has a message, it prints the group message followed by a newline.

 ## 4. Error Creation